rubasace/k8s-application-chart/README.md

 [![GitHub release](https://img.shields.io/github/release/rubasace/k8s-application-chart.svg)](https://GitHub.com/rubasace/k8s-application-chart/releases/)
 [![GitHub license](https://img.shields.io/github/license/rubasace/k8s-application-chart.svg)](https://github.com/rubasace/k8s-application-chart/blob/master/LICENSE)

-## Disclaimer
-This repository is just a proof of concept that isn't meant to be used by any means at a company.
+> **_DISCLAIMER:_**  this repository is just a proof of concept that isn't meant to be used by any means at a company.
 Use it at your own risk.

 ## Description
 Generic Helm Chart for deploying applications to Kubernetes.